0neye/Excelsior-Moderator/README.md

 - De-cluttering the code
 - Ditching the message cluster idea (it confuses people when the wrong message is reacted to)
 - Using a larger model through cerebras; they've added a lot more since I last optimized the prompt and it might improve accuracy

+**How to run:**
+1. First, make a new bot in the (Discord dev portal)[https://discord.com/developers/applications] and do all the usual things.
+One exception is that it will need "message content" intents to be enabled.
+Make sure it can read all messages, history, threads, and send messages.
+2. Go to config.py and replace the channel IDs with the IDs of the channels in your own server/servers.
+Forum channels just need the parent channel ID and it should work for all threads.
+3. Create a .env file in the bot directory and add your Discord token and Cerebras API key.
+If you don't have access to Cerebras, you can use OpenRouter or another OpenAI-compatible API and replace the API base URL as well.
+4. Invite the bot to your server.
+5. Run bot.py